-- 384. In such a populous area, finding and implementing a feasible Coastal Storm Risk Management Plan solution is critical to the continued functionality and livelihood of the local residents.
-The implementation of the National Economic Development (NED) Plan would be the difference between saving lives and businesses in the event of another coastal storm event like Sandy (October 29-30,2012).
-The Net Benefits of the NED Plan are approximately \$3.3 million per year.
-The estimated Total Project Cost to achieve these benefits is \$578,926,000. - 385.
-Through the cycles of iterations involved in the planning process the project plan has grown in physical size, shape and monetary cost-all with the aim of producing a robust and resilient Coastal Storm Risk Management solution that provides a high level of life-safety and Net Benefits. - 386.
-The recommended NED plan provides a Line of Protection as the first line of defense against severe coastal surge flooding and wave forces, and reduces the risk of storm damage with a still water elevation (tide plus storm surge) of 15.6 NGVD 1929.
+- 411. In such a populous area, finding and implementing a feasible Coastal Storm Risk Management Plan solution is critical to the continued functionality and livelihood of the local residents.
+The implementation of the National Economic Development (NED) Plan would be the difference between saving lives and businesses in the event of another coastal storm event that produced water levels equivalent to Hurricane Sandy (October 29-30,2012).
+The average annual net benefits of the NED Plan are approximately \$5,300,000 per year.
+The estimated Total Project First Cost (Oct 2015 price level) to achieve these benefits is \$559,743,000. - 412.
+Through the iterations involved in the planning process the project plan has grown in physical size, shape and monetary cost-all with the aim of producing a robust and resilient Coastal Storm Risk Management solution that provides a high level of life-safety and net NED benefits. - 413.
+The recommended NED plan provides a project alignment as the first line of defense against severe coastal storm surge flooding and wave forces, and reduces the risk of storm damage with a stillwater elevation (tide plus storm surge) of +15.6 NGVD29.
 This is about 2 feet higher than the peak water levels during Hurricane Sandy.
-The design storm is estimated to have an annual chance of exceedance of 0.3 % (300 year event) under current sea level conditions.15.6 NGVD 1929 stillwater design height provides 1 crest elevations ranging between 18 and 20.5 feet NGVD 1929.
-The project provides risk management against ocean surge from a Hurricane Sandy-like event over the 50-year period of analysis even when taking into account SLC of 1.1 ft.
-In contrast, the current coastal structure is approximately 10 ft.
-NGVD 1929, with lower spots sporadically throughout the project area that only provides coastal storm protection from surge and waves up to a 10% annual-chance-event (also known as the 10-year storm).
+The design storm is estimated to be a 0.3 % flood event (300 year) under sea level conditions. +15.6 NGVD29 stillwater design height provides crest elevations ranging between +18 and +20.5 feet NGVD29.
+The project provides coastal storm risk management against storm surge that were recorded during Hurricane Sandy over the 50 year period of analysis even when taking into account SLC of 1.1 ft.
+In contrast, the current coastal structure is approximately +10 ft.
+NGVD29, with lower spots sporadically throughout the project area that only provides coastal storm protection from surge and waves up to a 10% flood event (also known as the 10-year storm).